allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/100-what-s-new-in-the-catalyze-mobile-backend-as-a-service/blogarticle.md

 ---
-Title: What's new in the Catalyze Mobile Backend as a Service
+Title: "What's new in the Catalyze Mobile Backend as a Service"
-SeoTitle: What's new in the Catalyze Mobile Backend as a Service
+SeoTitle: "What's new in the Catalyze Mobile Backend as a Service"
 Author: ben
 Fullname: Ben Uphoff, PhD
 Date: 03/16/2015